Voortrekker (yacht): 1982/83 BOC Challenge

 In 1982, Voortrekker (branded Altech Voortrekker to reflect its sponsorship by Altech) entered the BOC Challenge.
 Voortrekker was skippered by Navy Warrant Officer Bertie Reed and was 17 years old at that time, the oldest boat in the fleet.
 Reed described her as the "fastest, most uncomfortable, prettiest 50-footer around".

 Due to her age and being pitted against competitors using the latest technologies and materials available at the time, Voortrekker was considered obsolete.
 Despite this, Reed placed second across the line and first on handicap, behind the yacht Credite Agricole, which had been purpose-built for this race.

 Sail training

 Voortrekker was later used for sail training by the South African Navy and entered in a number of Cape to Rio races with sailors from disadvantaged backgrounds in conjunction with the Izivunguvungu Sailing School.
 In 2009, after an absence of 14 years, Voortrekker entered the 2009 Cape to Bahia race.

+Transfer to the South African Naval Museum

+Almost two years to the day that an epic "mega-move" brought the Daphne-class submarine SAS ASSEGAAI to its new museum-home, the yacht was added to the South African Naval Museum collection.

+Earlier in the year (2026) Chief of the Navy, V Adm Monde Lobese approved the transfer of the yacht to the Naval Museum.
+The project to relocate the yacht from the Sailing Centre in West Yard to the Naval Museum annex near Cole Point in Simon's Town was headed by R Adm Hanno Teuteberg (Ret) and Cdr John Martin (Ret) with the support of Flag Officer Fleet R Adm Handsome Matsane, and the assistance of Fleet Maintenance Unit, Armscor Dockyard, Sailing Centre, the Naval Museum and False Bay Yacht Club personnel.
+Earlier in the year the Royal Cape Yacht Club and SA Ocean Racing Trust had provided much support to refurbish the all important cradle, needed for the move.

+The relocation of the yacht on 17 July 2026 was only the first step in the project that will eventually transform the historic yacht to a world class museum exhibition, focussed on the history of sailing in the Navy.